makeusabrew/decking/README.md

 ## Installation

-Don't yet - decking is too unstable at the moment.
+Not advised yet - decking is too unstable at the moment.
+If you want to get stuck in then just clone the repository and run `./bin/decking` - it'll display the most up-to-date list of commands (which might not be the same as those listed below).
+You'll need CoffeeScript until the module is properly published on npm.

 ## Methods